mcci-catena/mcci-catena-4430/README.md

 - A battery-backed real-time clock (compatible with Adafruit's [Adalogger FeatherWing](https://www.adafruit.com/product/2922)).

 - An SD-card slot similar to the Adalogger, but different in a couple of ways.
-First the SD-card is electrically buffered going to and from the system; it can't interfere with the SPI bus when you're not usin git.
+First the SD-card is electrically buffered going to and from the system; it can't interfere with the SPI bus when you're not using it.
 Second, the SD-card slot has a dedicated power supply that is off by default.

 - Three additional lights (red, green, and blue).